 The implementation plan follows a phased (or waterfall) approach.
 This is the standard approach for ERP implementations, which usually have a fixed scope and specific schedule and budget constraints.

-The plan is structured in the following phases:
+The project plan is structured into the following phases:

 - Project initiation

 Let’s look at each phase one by one:

 You usually start an ERP project with an initiation phase.
 This is where you set up the project, define the scope, put together a team, create the schedule and budget.
 The project approach is then documented in a project charter (a template is included in my Template Pack).